andersonfrailey/UBI_LaTex/paper.md

 % Section 1 (into)
 \section{Introduction}

 Widening inequality and increasing job disruption due to technology have increased discussion of an universal basic income (UBI) in academic circles.
-The concept of an UBI is simple -- every person, above a certain age, receives a lump sum of cash from the government regardless of income, employment status, or any other means test in other welfare programs.
-Using the American Enterprise Institute's Open Source Policy Center's (OSPC) modeling suite, this report simulates the repeal of major welfare and transfer programs, the elimination of tax provisions and deductions to broaden the tax base, and three potential UBI policies that would neutralize the revenue impact of the aforementioned reforms on a static and dynamic basis.
-The paper also evaluates the welfare consequences of these reforms, accounting for the inefficiency costs of welfare programs.
-We perform this analysis by separating tax units by percentiles of average gross income (AGI).
+The concept of an UBI is simple -- every person, above a certain age, receives a lump sum of cash from the government regardless of income, employment status, or any other means test.
+Using the American Enterprise Institute's Open Source Policy Center (OSPC) modeling suite, this report simulates the repeal of major welfare and transfer programs, the elimination of tax provisions and deductions to broaden the tax base, and the implimentation of three potential UBI policies that would neutralize the revenue impact of the aforementioned reforms on a static and dynamic basis.
+The paper also evaluates the welfare consequences of these reforms, using welfare multiples to account for the deadweight losses from current welfare programs.
+We use percentiles of average gross income (AGI) to evaluate the distributional impacts of these reforms.
 All calculations are performed using 2014 data.

 % Section 2 (A)
 \section{Welfare/Transfer Program Repeal}
 We begin by repealing all major welfare and transfer programs including Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.\footnote{Program payments imputed using OSPC C-TAM model.
-A full description of the model can be found in the appendix.} We also repealed unemployment, housing, and student assistance; other public assistance; and most individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in the appendix.} We account for decreased tax revenue from the repeal of Social Security benefits, which are taxed under the current system.
-After accounting for the decrease in tax revenue from the repeal of taxable Social Security benefits, repealing these programs yields \$\axag{} trillion that can be used to put toward the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in the following table.
+A full description of the model can be found in the appendix.} We also repealed unemployment, housing, and student assistance; other public assistance; and most individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in section 12.3 under the appendix.} After accounting for the decrease in tax revenue from the repeal of taxable Social Security benefits, repealing these programs yields \$\axag{} trillion that can be used to put toward the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in table \ref{table:a1_df}.

 \begin{table}[H]
 \caption{Welfare and Transfer Program Repeal Effect on Benefits}
+\label{table:a1_df}
 \begin{center}
 \begin{adjustbox}{max width=\textwidth}
 \input{a1_df.txt}